 Conception is when the sperm meets the egg and result in pregnancy.
-This can happen when a male and female have sexual intercourse.

 How does pregnancy happen?

 To become pregnant, sperm (from a male) has to meet an egg (from a female).
 This can happen when a male and female have sexual intercourse, when the penis is in the vagina.